dp-mason/BD-synCret/README.md

 ## Quick Start

-**TODO: THIS WONT RUN ON ARB ENVIRON BC OF A HARD CODED PATH IN THE VCV PLUGIN CPP FILE**

 *Maybe you won't be able to tell from the way this is structured, but believe it or not I am a software release engineer by profession*

 Download and install all prerequisites: